ctx-core/rmemo/README.md

 I liked & used some popular reactive state management solutions.
 These popular libraries include nanostores, solidjs, svelte, & vanJS.
 I needed a general solution that I can use on the browser & server, with web UIs & domain libraries.
 For automating builds & deployments.
 These projects focus on their particular objectives.
 I found they were unable to support my use cases in one way or another.

 An impasse in adding autosubscriptions to nanostores.
 An impasse in adding server-side reactive support to vanJS.
 Both led me to create rmemo.

+## Name Convention

+I use the [tag vector name system](https://briantakita.me/posts/tag-vector-0-introduction).
+An app can have many reactive elements defined.
+Especially when these reactive elements make up the domain model.
+Tag Vector provides terse & expressive api for these many instances.